 Human to Human invites you to serve and be served.
-Currently we run these programs:
+Currently we run these two programs:

 Walking Together is a storefront in the South Main neighborhood of Worcester.
 Here, neighbors can find a warm, safe place to get off of the streets and meet other people.
 We offer coffee and snacks, occasional lunches, arts and crafts activities, and board games in a safe, comfortable space.